Neuroscience: A Way to Understand How the Mind Acts

 The right hemisphere takes care of the emotional content of language.
 Specific damage to these regions of the brain can compromise essential language functions.
 Aphasia may result.
 Aphasia looks different depending on the person.
 For example, it may involve difficulties in articulation, as well as difficulty producing and understanding language.

-Neither language nor thought are supported by just one single area of the brain.
+Neither language nor thought is supported by just one single area of the brain.
 Rather, it’s due to associations between different structures.
-Our brains work in such an organized and complex way that when we think or talk, it makes associations between areas.
+Our brains work in such an organized and complex way that when we think or talk, it make associations between areas.
 Our previous knowledge influences new knowledge in a feedback system.

 Great discoveries in cognitive neuroscience